mjon/WildCounts/_count/methods/concepts--the-usual-is-not-the-same.md

 ### The Same

-**The same** in my wild counts doesn't work like this.
+**The same** in wild counts doesn't work like this.
 The same means something different to the usual.

 "The same" means that I've definitely just re-counted an individual animal, plant, or fungus, one that I've already observed before in the same survey.
 For example, I'm now doing another bird count in my garden, and I see the usual banded bellbird, and then, a minute later, I see the same banded bellbird back again.